dabrahams/SwiftRef/chapters/1550 Protocols.md

 _r_ is a requirment of `P`, and
-_i1_ and _i2_ both are eligible implementations for _r_ of `T: P`, _i1_ will not be the witness for _r_ of `T: P` if any of the followng conditions exist:
+_i1_ and _i2_ both are eligible implementations for _r_ of `T: P`, _i1_ will not be the witness for _r_ of `T: P` if any of the followng conditions exist, which are referred to in this subsection by the numbering used, in the paragraph.
+The numbering and captions used in this paragraph are arbitrary, and do not have any meaning outside this subsection.

 1. **special cases**:
     1. **_i1_ constrained in generic context**: